 What Makes Jalapeños Hot?

 At the heart of every jalapeño’s heat lies a powerful compound called capsaicin.
-This natural chemical irritant is what gives chili peppers their signature fiery kick.
-Capsaicin binds to pain receptors in your mouth and skin, tricking your brain into thinking something hot (as in temperature) is touching you.
+This natural chemical irritant binds to pain receptors in your mouth and skin, tricking your brain into sensing heat.
+Crucially, the white pith—not the seeds—contains the highest concentration of capsaicin.
+Seeds absorb capsaicin from the pith but aren't inherently spicy themselves, debunking a common kitchen myth.

 The Jalapeño Heat Scale: From Mild to Wild